dkumar1991/javascript-cookies/README.md

 > Is only the server can access the cookie? **true or false**

 ### sameSite
-####Specifies the boolean or string to be the value for the SameSite Set-Cookie attribute.<br />
+>Specifies the boolean or string to be the value for the SameSite Set-Cookie attribute.<br />
-> true will set the SameSite attribute to Strict for strict same site enforcement.
+> true will set the SameSite attribute to Strict for strict same site enforcement.<br />
-> false will not set the SameSite attribute.
+> false will not set the SameSite attribute.<br />
-> 'lax' will set the SameSite attribute to Lax for lax same site enforcement.
+> 'lax' will set the SameSite attribute to Lax for lax same site enforcement.<br />
-> 'none' will set the SameSite attribute to None for an explicit cross-site cookie.
+> 'none' will set the SameSite attribute to None for an explicit cross-site cookie.<br />
-> 'strict' will set the SameSite attribute to Strict for strict same site enforcement.
+> 'strict' will set the SameSite attribute to Strict for strict same site enforcement.<br />

 # Example